Automattic/woocommerce-services/readme.txt

 We've got taxes for you - no need to enter tax rates manually.

 = Be ready to accept payments instantly =
-Have a Stripe account created on your behalf or accept PayPal Express Checkout payments without having to setup an account.
+Have a Stripe account created on your behalf or accept PayPal Checkout payments without having to setup an account.

 == Installation ==